1808 United States Senate election in Massachusetts

 The 1808 United States Senate election in Massachusetts was held on June 2, 1808.

-This unusually early election was called after incumbent Federalist John Quincy Adams broke with his party over the Embargo Act of 1807.
-The Federalist legislature elected State Senator James Lloyd, Jr. to the term beginning in March 1809.
+This unusually early election was called after Federalist incumbent John Quincy Adams broke with his party over the Embargo Act of 1807.
+The legislature elected state senator James Lloyd to the term beginning in March 1809.
+Although he could have served out the remaining months of his term, Adams resigned from office to join the Democratic-Republican Party and was appointed as minister to Russia by James Madison.
+He would later serve as president of the United States from 1825 to 1829.